 This time last year, Learnlight made some predictions about what the big Global Mobility trends would be in 2018.
 We predicted that privacy, diversity and talent development would dominate discussions.
 And we weren’t wrong.
 Looking at trends is always a little guesswork, but it seems the global mobility trends pretty much matched our prophecy.
-So what were the trends that took Global Mobility by storm in 2018 and what Global Mobility trends do we predict for 2019?
+So what were the trends that took Global Mobility by storm in 2018 and what do we believea are the 2019 Global Mobility trends?

 Diversity: Action Not Words